 Students should be prepared to perform the following:

-1. a prelude and fugue by J. S. Bach
+1. a prelude and fugue by J. S. Bach, or a comparable work

-To obtain information and application forms for admission to graduate study in piano or organ, contact the following university offices:
+To obtain information and application forms for admission to graduate study in organ, contact the following university offices:

 OFFICE OF THE DEAN

 DIRECTOR, Graduate Studies in Music

 Graduate Audition Requirements

 An audition program, at least 30 minutes in duration, of solo repertoire from three style periods is required for admission in Performance.
 Church Music applicants should prepare a similar program of at least 20 minutes.
 Auditions in person are recommended but not required.

 Admission to the Advanced Performers Certificate program requires a live audition consisting of 60 minutes of solo repertoire representing the 18th, 19th, and 20th centuries and including at least two major works.
 The option of a videotaped performance may be approved when distance to the audition would be a hardship.
 When the audition is by tape, the student must present a live audition before a designated faculty committee during the first semester of residence in order to be fully accepted into the program.